 The aim of the program is to significantly contribute to improving employment opportunities, experiences and outcomes for Indigenous Australians in the Australian Public Service.
 We value and draw on the skills, capability and unique cultural and life experiences which Aboriginal and Torres Strait Islander employees can bring to our workforce.

-The Department of Jobs and Small Business runs the IAGDP, for further information on the program and how to apply visit their website.
+The Department of Education, Skills and Employment runs the IAGDP.
+For further information on the program and how to apply visit their website.

 Indigenous Graduate Pathway